DUNE/computing-training-202112/_episodes/01-introduction.md

 questions:
 - What should I expect in participating in this workshop?
 objectives:
-- Introduce instructors.
+- Introduce instructors and mentors.
 - Provide overview of the three schedule.
-- Introduce mentors.
 - Spotlight helpful network provided by Slack channel.
 keypoints:
 - This workshop is brought to you by the DUNE Computing Consortium.